 Who Uses CIS Benchmarks?

-Organizations across all industries and geographies use CIS benchmarks to help them achieve security and compliance objectives.
+Organizations across all industries and geographies use CIS Benchmarks to help them achieve security and compliance objectives.

 Importance of CIS Benchmarks